Character: “the aggregate of features and traits that form the individual nature of some person or thing.” (Dictionary.com definition)

 The times crossed my mind of when I was caught with the wrong crowd that was causing a lot of trouble, and Dagger just shook his head disappointedly as he walked by me that day.
 I had never felt so guilty in my life.
 When I went down to the office that afternoon he said one thing to me that still rings in my every time I consider my friendships today.
 “If you hang around shit for too long, you’re going to start smelling like it.”

-I remember I was a little rebel in high school, pulling stupid stunts deliberately to make my mother upset (she was controlling in the most abusive- power hungry way).
+I remember I was a little rebel in high school, pulling stupid stunts deliberately to make my mother upset (I have mommy issues, don’t ask).
 But I never dated anyone because Dagger told us all, “No!”
 When I spoke to my bestfriend about those days, I realized it wasn’t just me, but we all didn’t want to let Dagger down, we wanted to make him proud.
 I know that anything I achieved in high school was because I didn’t want to let Dagger down.

 And last but not least, Dagger is definitely a spiritual man.
 We all do still remember the huddle.
 While every other team huddled and blurted out some school cheer, we huddled together and prayed.
 We prayed together before every single race.
 I had never been on any other sport team where we prayed before the meet or games.
 But this was the tradition that was passed on for decades on the Ward track team.
 He is humble.
 Never once had Dagger belittled, or discouraged any other team, coach or runners.
 On the contrary he applauded and celebrated every other victory with just as much pride as those of his own athletes.
 To quote his teacher, “he checked his ego at the entrance.”